Biden, Macron ready to talk Ukraine, trade in state visit

 Macron was also Republican Donald Trump’s pick as the first foreign leader to be honored with a state visit during his term.
 The 2018 state visit included a jaunt by the two leaders to Mount Vernon, the Virginia estate of George Washington, America’s founding president.

 French government spokesperson Olivier Veran said Tuesday that Macron’s second state visit is “a strong symbol of the partnership between France and the United States.”
-It shows “very strong ties” between the countries and comes at a moment where the world is faced with important international issues, including the war in Ukraine, food security, climate and energy, he said.
+It shows “very strong ties” between the countries and comes at a moment when the world is faced with important international issues, including the war in Ukraine, food security, climate, and energy, he said.

 Veran added that there is a need for “re-synchronizing” the agendas of the European Union and the United States to face crises, especially on energy and rising prices.